New Bern Civitan Club

 Section 5.
 The Board of Directors shall not permit any expenditure of funds that exceeds the balance on hand in the operating and charitable funds or the return on principal in the scholarship fund.

 Section 6.
-In order to avoid the appearance of a conflict of interest, all voting Officers and Members of the Board of Directors shall recuse themselves from Board votes involving financial assistance to non-Civitan affiliated organizations with which the voting Officer/Member may be affiliated.
+To avoid the appearance of a conflict of interest, all voting Officers and Members of the Board of Directors shall recuse themselves from Board votes involving financial assistance to non-Civitan affiliated organizations with which the voting Officer/Member may be affiliated.
 Should there be a dispute about recusal, the Civitan presiding at the meeting shall be the final arbiter.
 The limitation on voting does not restrict the right of the voting Officer/Member to propose or encourage financial support or other assistance to such affiliated organizations.

 Article III: Duties of the Officers